HOLLAND HAVEN PRIMARY SCHOOL

 Our favourite activities include cooking, bug-hunting, creating mud creatures and building dens.
 We cook a range of food such as noodles, sausages, popcorn and 'smores' (roasted marshmallows wrapped in chocolate biscuits) around the campfire.
 Other activities have included making wooden necklaces, building a nest using tweezers like a beak, whittling branches using a potato peeler and using nature detective packs to find different types of leaves and insects.

-Click here for lots of Forest Schools learning objectives
+Click here for lots of LOtC learning objectives

 Click here for cross-curricular outdoor learning!